James Engell (he/him)

 Education: B.A.
 1973, Ph.D.
 1978 Harvard

 Selected Works: Co-editor, The Call of Classical Literature in the Romantic Age (2017).
-An edition of William Wordsworth’s autobiographical poem (1805), with Introduction, notes, and marginal glosses; illustrated by artwork contemporary with composition of the poem.
+An edition from the original manuscripts of William Wordsworth’s autobiographical poem The Prelude (1805), with Introduction, notes, and marginal glosses; illustrated by artwork contemporaneous with the poem.
 Co-editor Michael D. Raymond (Boston: David R. Godine, and Oxford: Oxford University Press, 2016).
 Environment: An Interdisciplinary Anthology (2008, ed. with Adelson, Ranalli, and Van Anglen).
 Saving Higher Education in the Age of Money (2005, with Anthony Dangerfield); The Committed Word: Literature and Public Values (1999); Coleridge: The Early Family Letters (1994); Forming the Critical Mind (1989); ed. and contributor, Johnson and His Age (1984); ed. (with W. J. Bate) Biographia Literaria for the Collected Coleridge (1983); The Creative Imagination: Enlightenment to Romanticism (1981).